stratapp-ai/stratapp-ai.github.io/_blog/how-to-implement-okrs.md

 We recommend cascading the rollout in 5 stages:

-* leadership team - top 10 to 15
+* rollout stage 1 - leadership team - top 10 to 15

-25

-50

-100

-org-wide
+* rollout stage 2 - expand to 25 (including the leadership team count above)
+* rollout stage 3 - expand to 50
+* rollout stage 4 - expand to 100
+* rollout stage 5 - org-wide

-3 weeks in between each
+... allowing 2 to 3 weeks in-between each.

+This approach solves three aspects in one:

+* Leaders get to lead by example
+* Context, collaboration and cadence improves progressively
+* When employees are added, there is "_movement at the station_" - to use an old saying from Australian sheep and cattle farmers - a reason to be there and engage

 ### step #7 - an OKR coach, skilled in change management consulting

+When it comes to cascading OKRs, most larger companies will hire an OKR coach who has a background in change management consulting.

+If you feel that's the right choice for your organization, we recommend doing that just before expanding to 50.
+That is, as you prepare for rollout stage 3 above.

 ## implementing OKRs - decouple remuneration from OKRs